Should you consider visual learning in PowerPoint presentations?

 The cardinal rule of presentation design

 Stick to one distinct idea on any one slide.
 If you feel compelled to put more than one idea on a slide, don’t.
 Instead, to reiterate an important concept, split up your ideas onto more slides containing smaller, simpler chunks of information.
 This way your presentation will be easier to remember.
-Starting at the beginning, for example, on an introductory slide, simplify the message by focusing on the title without lots of other detail:
+Starting at the beginning, even cover slides can be less busy and more impactful.
+Simplify the message by focusing on the title without lots of other detail.
+Here we’ve ditched the location, the day of the date, the company name (it will feature elsewhere if necessary) and the welcome message:

 Whilst it’s nice to have the location and date: aren’t the audience already there, in the room, at the right time?

-The presenter name is nice to keep if you are unknown to some of course.
+The presenter name is nice to keep if you are unknown to some of course, but it also isn’t needed if everyone knows who you are!

 If you are making bulleted lists you should consider putting each bullet on its own slide.
 Each with a supporting image or graphic.
 People have 6x better recall when both verbal and visual channels are used together.
 Plus, spatial contiguity proves that learning improves when words are placed near relevant pictures.
 In other words, using images or graphics to support your text prompts learning.